Freedom Hall (UWI): I Block

 Other buildings on the hall include the porter's booth, the computer lab, and the administrative building, which is home to the supervisor's office and the multipurpose area.

 Sporting Facilities

 The hall's property houses a basketball court, and many open areas, used for a variety of sporting activities.
-The cafe houses games equipment for pool, table tennis, Milner Hall is also in close proximity to the University's Sports and Physical Education Centre (SPEC).
+The cafe houses games equipment for pool and table tennis.
+Milner Hall is also in close proximity to the university's Sports and Physical Education Centre (SPEC).